-Mission of the SJMC
+Mission of the HSJMC

-The mission of the School of Journalism & Mass Communication (SJMC) is to integrate mass communication education, research and outreach.
+The mission of the Hubbard School of Journalism & Mass Communication (HSJMC) is to integrate mass communication education, research and outreach.
 We focus on preparing students for careers in the wide variety of specializations within journalism and strategic communication, and on expanding and sharing knowledge of mass communication and its role in society.
 We do this through teaching, research and outreach that are focused on improving the practice of journalism and strategic communication.
 We believe in professional preparation and in a liberal education rooted in the arts and social sciences.
 We are committed to teaching students to think critically and creatively in an environment that is diverse, dynamic, globally aware, interactive and intellectually challenging.
 We prepare undergraduate students to be leaders in mass communication fields and to be thoughtful, productive citizens in their communities and in public life.
 We prepare graduate students to be the next generation of leading scholars, educators and professionals.

 1917 Journalism education at the University of Minnesota formally begins when plans are drawn for a major curriculum with courses offered in continuity.
 Before that time, there had been four sporadic journalism course offerings, including a 1915 writing course given on the St. Paul campus by William P. Kirkwood, publications director of the College of Agriculture.
 It was Kirkwood who convinced the College of Science, Literature and the Arts (CSLA) to offer a journalism program.